 The shift in medical documentation has created a void for numerous solution based tools and devices to fill.
 As costs, security risks, and the COVID-19 pandemic continue to steer physicians away from medical scribes, many are choosing to adopt medical dictation devices instead.

-Medical dictation devices, in their truest form, are voice capturing tools that doctors use to generate a spoken medical report.
+Medical dictation devices, in their truest form, are voice capturing tools that healthcare providers use to generate a spoken medical report.
 Usually, these dictated reports are then sent off to third party medical transcriptionists to be crafted into a medical note and applied into an EHR.

 Traditional Medical Dictation Devices

-Traditional medical dictation devices are tools that record a doctor's voice and convert it to a secure audio file.
+Traditional medical dictation devices are tools that record a physician’s voice and convert it to a secure audio file.
 These devices are most commonly used after a patient visit and allow healthcare professionals to use their voice to record the proper medical information.
 Physicians use dictation devices as a replacement for typing.

-These dictated reports contain the pertinent medical information that a doctor draws from a patient visit (history, charts, diagnosis, treatment, care and so on) and are sent off to a HIPAA compliant medical transcriptionist who converts the audio file into a SOAP medical note.
-In the wake of a shifting medical documentation landscape, these devices have done well to relieve physicians of some of their clerical load.
+These dictated reports contain a patient’s medical history and new diagnoses, as well as plans for treatment and care that were discussed during a visit.
+The recording is then sent of to a HIPAA compliant medical transcriptionist who converts the audio file into a SOAP medical note.
+In the wake of a shifting healthcare landscape, these devices have done well to relieve physicians of some of their clerical load.

 Advanced Medical Dictation Devices

-Typically, dictated audio files captured by a traditional dictation device must be sent to a certified transcriptionist in order to be documented and transcribed into a medical note.
-These days, there are a handful of emerging dictation companies that rely on the power of AI, speech-to-text technology and voice recognition software to remove the transcriptionist altogether.
+Typically, dictated audio files captured by a traditional dictation device (like those discussed above) must be sent to a certified transcriptionist in order to be documented and transcribed into a medical note.
+Now, however, there are a handful of emerging dictation companies that rely on the power of AI, speech-to-text technology and voice recognition software to remove the transcriptionist altogether.

-With these devices, physicians dictate the information from a patient encounter and the device not only captures that spoken report, but is also capable of populating the discrete fields within a medical note and populate the discrete fields of an EHR.
-Of course, the nature of dictation means that the doctor must specifically prompt the device to log certain criteria or complete specific EHR tasks, but it helps speed up the process of documentation by eliminating transcriptionists.
+With these devices, physicians dictate the patient’s medical information gathered from the encounter and the device not only captures that spoken report, but is also capable of using it to complete the proper documentation of a medical note and populate the discrete fields of an EHR.
+Of course, the nature of dictation means that the physician must specifically prompt the device to log certain criteria or complete specific EHR tasks, but it helps speed up the process of documentation by eliminating transcriptionists.